 Welcome to Building Muscle 101's beginner weight training routine.

-Here is a sample routine for beginners.
-The plan uses a one on, one off schedule.
-The following program is a low intensity workout designed to focus your attention on developing proper form and balance.
+The following weight training plan uses a one on, one off schedule.
+The program is a low intensity workout designed to focus your attention on developing proper form and balance.

 The main goal is to adjust your body in order to get ready for higher levels of intensity.
 It's important that you understand that form is everything in weight training.
 Poor form ultimately leads to injuries.